morrolinux/mpradio/README.md

 - Due to a design flaw in BCM43438 WIFI/BT chipset, you might need to disable WiFi if you experience BT audio stuttering on Pi Zero W and Pi 3: https://github.com/raspberrypi/linux/issues/1402
 - Boot can take as long as 1m30s on the Pi 1 and 2 due to BT UART interface missing on the board.
   Reducing systemd timeout with `echo "DefaultTimeoutStartSec=40s" >> /etc/systemd/system.conf` should help
-- PiFmAdv implementation (experimental) is really unstable on latest firmwares. installing an older one with `rpi-update fa19f1c6b3ea5d09fb30e0b38a69199eed210bb4` should help

 # Installation
 First make sure your Raspbian is up to date: